Medically reviewed by Charlie Chen, MD

 Here’s a list of those who really should not have the procedure:

 - Your breasts haven’t fully developed.
 Doctors believe that breasts continue to develop until the age of 22.
-Thus, doing this type of surgery before the age of 22 doesn’t make much sense.
+Thus, doing this type of surgery before the age of 22 may result in the breast changing shape later on.

 - Your expectations are unrealistic of what you’ll look like afterwards.
 Just because you have nicely shaped and larger breasts, it doesn’t mean you’ll be the next Miss America or win the attention of the man you have a crush on.
 Realistic expectations are important in life, not just for the breast augmentation surgery criteria.